jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/VSCode cheat sheet.md

 }
 ```

-- add globals to `globals.d.ts` somewhere in the project
+- add globals and types to a `.d.ts` file anywhere in the project